 Dwight E. Matthews

-Professor Matthews received his PhD degree in chemistry from Indiana University, USA, with a focus in mass spectrometry.
-He began his career at Washington University School of Medicine in St. Louis in the Department of Medicine.
+Professor Matthews received his PhD degree in Chemistry from Indiana University, USA, with a focus in mass spectrometry.
+He began his career at Washington University School of Medicine in St. Louis, USA in the Department of Medicine.
 At Washington University he developed several stable isotope tracer methods to study in vivo amino acid metabolism in humans.
 Several of these methods are commonly used by numerous investigators today.
-These studies were performed in collaboration with Dennis Bier, PhD, at Washington University and Vernon Young, PhD, at MIT.
-After almost a decade at Washington University, he moved to Cornell University Medical College in New York City as a tenured Associate Professor of Biochemistry in Medicine and Surgery to continue studies of metabolism.
-Here his focus broadened to include studies of metabolism in conditions found commonly in surgical metabolism with Steven Lowry, MD, at Cornell and energy metabolism using doubly labeled water with Steven Heymsfield, MD, at Columbia University.
+These studies were performed in collaboration with Dennis Bier, PhD, at Washington University and Vernon Young, PhD, at MIT, USA.
+After almost a decade at Washington University, he moved to Cornell University Medical College in New York City, USA as a tenured Associate Professor of Biochemistry in Medicine and Surgery to continue studies of metabolism.
+Here his focus broadened to include studies of metabolism in conditions found commonly in surgical metabolism with Steven Lowry, MD, at Cornell, University, USA and energy metabolism using doubly labeled water with Steven Heymsfield, MD, at Columbia University, USA.
 He also directed the Core Laboratories of the General Clinical Research Center.
-After a decade at Cornell, he moved to the University of Vermont in 1996 as a Professor of Medicine in the College of Medicine and as a Professor of Chemistry in the College of Arts and Sciences.
+After a decade at Cornell, he moved to the University of Vermont, USA in 1996 as a Professor of Medicine in the College of Medicine and as a Professor of Chemistry in the College of Arts and Sciences.
 He has directed core laboratories at the University of Vermont related to mass spectrometry for the Clinical Research Center, the Proteomics Core Laboratory, and currently the Mass Spectrometry Core Laboratory in Immunobiology.
 From 2002–2014, he was Chairman of the Department of Chemistry at the University of Vermont and is the Pomeroy Professor of Chemistry.
 Professor Matthews is a world-renown expert in the development of stable isotope tracer techniques to study metabolism in humans.
-He has published over 150 papers in a range of peer-reviewed journals and over 50 contributions to symposia and chapters in books.
+He has published over 150 papers in peer-reviewed in a range of journals and over 50 contributions to symposia and chapters in books.

 M. Isabel T.D.
 Correia

 Dr Correia was born in Lobito, Angola before moving to Brazil where she attended the Federal University of Minas Gerais (UFMG) in Belo Horizonte.
-She completed her training in surgery at Hospital Semper, Belo Horizonte, and was awarded her PhD in gastrointestinal surgery at University of São Paulo, Brazil.
+She completed her training in surgery at Hospital Semper, Belo Horizonte and was awarded her PhD in Gastrointestinal Surgery at University of São Paulo, Brazil.
 She was full professor of Surgery at UFMG and is currently invited Professor of the Surgical Department at UFMG.
 She also coordinates the Nutritional Therapy Team at the Alfa Institute of Gastroenterology, University Hospital, Brazil.
 She has been working in the field of nutrition since her residency, dedicating a large part of her time to clinical practice but she has also pursued some basic research in nutritional sciences.
-Most of her research has been dedicated to malnutrition and surgery as well as some aminoacids and probiotics.
-Lately, she has dedicated most of her time to cancer patients with focus on nutrition and quality of life.
-She has edited two books, one on nutrition and sports and the other on the clinical approach of surgical patients.
+Most of her research has been dedicated to malnutrition and surgery as well as some amino acids and probiotics.
+Lately, she has dedicated most of her time to cancer patients with focus on nutrition, quality of life as well as with quality improvement and safety.
+She has edited three books, one on nutrition and sports, the other on the clinical approach of surgical patients and the last one on the metabolic and nutrition care of the surgical patient.

 She has published several papers in many different journals and has lectured all over the world where she has made many friends.
 Dr Correia has also been the deputy editor in chief for Nutrition: the Journal of Basic and Applied Sciences and participates as member of the editorial board for several other journals.
-She was an active member of the Brazilian Society of Parenteral and Enteral Nutrition and is past President of the Latin American Federation of Parenteral and Enteral Nutrition (FELANPE).
+She has been an active member of the Brazilian Society of Parenteral and Enteral Nutrition and is past President of the Latin American Federation of Parenteral and Enteral Nutrition (FELANPE).
+She is also an active member of the Brazilian College of Surgeons, responsible for the nutrition and metabolic surgical education program as well as the committee for quality improvement and safety in surgery.

 When Dr Correia is not teaching or working at the hospital, she can be found in the gym working out or swimming as sport is one of her main hobbies.
 Over the weekends, the best place to find her is in the mountains around Belo Horizonte riding her bike.
-Other hobbies such as cooking (she is an alumni from the Cordon Bleu School of Gastronomy, Paris) and reading are part of her routine.
+Other hobbies such as cooking (she has a Diplôme Universitaire du GoÛt, de la Gastronomie et des Arts de la Table, an official diploma delivered by the Université de Reims Champagne-Ardenne and the Cordon Bleu, Paris, France), and reading are part of her routine.